MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 ## Advanced access policies for secure content collaboration

-**[Restrict SharePoint site access](restricted-access-control.md)** - You can restrict the access of a SharePoint site and its content only to the members of Microsoft 365 group (for group-connected sites) or a security group (for non-group connected sites).
+**[Restrict SharePoint site access with Microsoft 365 groups and Entra security groups](restricted-access-control.md)** - You can restrict the access of a SharePoint site and its content only to the members of Microsoft 365 group (for group-connected sites) or a security group (for non-group connected sites).
 Users who aren't in the specified groups won't have access to site content even if they previously had site access permissions or a file sharing link.

 **[Restrict OneDrive content access](onedrive-site-access-restriction.md)** - You can limit access to shared content in a user's OneDrive to people in a security group.
 The OneDrive access restriction policy prevents anyone who is not in the security group from accessing content in that OneDrive even if it's shared with them.